josephCMY/SPEEDY_multiscale_nonGaussian_statistics/README.md

 - `diagnostics_pkl_files/`
   Directory containing `.pkl` files with ensemble diagnostics, statistics, and other intermediate data products used to create the figures in the manuscript.

-- `figures/`
-  Directory where manuscript figures will be outputted

 - `SPEEDY_ensemble_data/`
   Directory containing a subset of the SPEEDY ensembles' surface pressure fields